Yotuel Romero: Career

-Besides being a singer, actor and a fashion model, Yotuel has also done work as a composer and record producer.
-He has worked as a record producer on two songs El rey de la pachanga and Distinto from the recordings Emigrante and El Kilo respectively.
-On 2019, Yotuel released the song "Insomnio" after receiving images of the struggles that Cubans in the island were going through.
-"Tell me if sleeping is easy for you, tell me if waking up is not the way out," sings the Cuban group Orishas in "Insomnia," a song composed by Yotuel.
+Yotuel's work with Orishas continued with Emigrante (2002), El Kilo (2005), Antidiótico (2007), Cosita Buena (2008) and Gourmet (2018).
+He also worked as a composer and record producer, producing the songs "El rey de la pachanga" and "Distinto" from Emigrante and El Kilo respectively.

+In 2019, Yotuel released the song "Insomnio" after seeing images of hardship in Cuba.

+In January 2021 Yotuel announced that Orishas had split up, telling the agency EFE that relations between the members had cooled and that each of them wanted to pursue a solo career.
+He said he was working on a solo album, Renacer.
+In May 2021 the group announced on social media that it would reunite to record a sixth and final album, Adiós, in 2025, followed by a farewell tour, after which Yotuel, Ruzzo and Roldán would continue as solo artists.

+Acting and other work

+Yotuel has appeared in the television series La Casa de los Líos, the Peruvian series Cuando Yo Sea Grande and the Spanish series Un Paso Adelante.
+His film work includes Color Habana, Perfecto Amor Equivocado and Chico Nuevo en la Ciudad.
+He has appeared in advertising campaigns for Ducados and Havana Club.

+Patria y Vida and later work

 In February 2021 the song "Patria y Vida" was released by Yotuel, Descemer Bueno, Gente de Zona, Luis Manuel Otero Alcántara, Maykel Osorbo and DJ El Funky.
 It was composed by all of them and Beatriz Luengo.
 The song became a hit and the slogan "Patria y Vida" ("Homeland and Life") was associated with the July 2021 Cuban protests.
 It is an inversion of the Cuban Revolution motto Patria o Muerte ("Homeland or Death").
 The song and the artists, including Yotuel, were criticized in the Cuban mass media.
 It won the Latin Grammy Awards for Song of the Year and Best Urban Song.

-In June 2021 the song "Juntos somos más" by Yotuel, Lara Álvarez and Beatriz Luengo was released as the anthem for the Spanish football team during 2020 UEFA European Football Championship that was postponed to summer 2021 due to the COVID-19 pandemic in Europe.
+In June 2021 the song "Juntos somos más" by Yotuel, Lara Álvarez and Beatriz Luengo was released as the anthem for the Spanish football team during the 2020 UEFA European Football Championship, which had been postponed to summer 2021 because of the COVID-19 pandemic in Europe.

 In September 2022, Yotuel teamed up with the department store Macy's to release a limited-edition capsule celebrating Hispanic Heritage Month.

+In 2025, Ruzzo stated publicly that he had not been part of Orishas since 2021 and had no plans to rejoin, after Yotuel and Roldán announced a reconciliation and the group's return to the stage.

 Personal life

-Yotuel Romero has a son, named Yotuelito (born in June 2000), from a previous relationship.
+Yotuel has a son, Yotuelito, born in 2000, from a previous relationship.

-In September 2003, he started dating Spanish actress and singer Beatriz Luengo.
-They both first met on the set of Un Paso Adelante earlier that same year.
-They secretly got married on 16 November 2008.
-Luengo gave birth to their son, named Angelo, on 20 August 2015.
-In December 2020, the couple announced that Luengo is five months pregnant with their second child together, a baby girl.
-Luengo gave to their girl, named Zoë, on 11 April 2021.
+He began a relationship with the Spanish actress and singer Beatriz Luengo in 2003, after the two met on the set of Un Paso Adelante, and they married in 2008.
+The couple have two children.